DevExpress/devextreme-reactive/packages/dx-react-chart/docs/guides/animation.md

 ## Customize Animation

-You can modify animation easing and duration.
-For that use `duration` and `easing` properties in the `Animation` plugin.
-The following example demonstrates how to change easing using the d3 library and how to change duration:
+Use the `Animation` plugin's `duration` and `easing` properties to specify animation's duration and easing type.

+In the following code, the easing implementation is taken from the `d3` library:

 .embedded-demo({ "path": "animation/custom-easing", "showThemeSelector": true })